 Lesson 2: Don't diss your employer as you walk out the door, or afterwards.

 In his final days in Boston, Manny sounded off against team management, including the principal owner, John Henry.
 People have long memories, and if they happen to forget, the sports media will remind them.
-Manny will be a free agent after this season and will need to negotiate a new contract for 2009.
-His history of badmouthing management might lead some teams to steer clear of him.
+Manny became a free agent after the 2008 season and needed to negotiate a new contract for 2009.
+His history of badmouthing management might have led some teams to steer clear of him.

 What it Means to You: If, in an interview for a new position, you speak negatively of a former employer or boss, it can work against you.
 Hiring managers might think, "If this person talks this much trash about his old boss, what's to stop him from doing the same if they leave my company?"
 And, with employers increasingly scouring the web to vet potential new employees, any rants about former bosses or employers that you leave on a blog or forum that can be traced back to you will set off an alarm in the hiring manager's head.